picturamundi/keyboard-layouts/README.md

 A few modifications have been made in order to make the number row more Dvorak compatible.

-- Redundant characters are replaced (faded)
+- Redundant characters are replaced (faded on the diagram above)
 - An additional layer is added for more inputs and is activated with a dead key.
 Among other things, this layer makes typing uppercase accented letters more practical than in AZERTY.